mitsuba-renderer/drjit/src/python/docstr.rst

     The main difference is that this variant additionally returns the *old* value of the target array prior to the atomic update in contrast to the more general scatter-reduction, which just returns ``None``.
-The operation also supports masking---the return value in the unmasked case is undefined.
+The operation also supports masking---the return value in the masked case is undefined.
 Both ``target`` and ``index`` parameters must be 1D unsigned 32-bit arrays.

     This operation is a building block for stream compaction: threads can